 Day 4 Friday: Warsaw Warsaw is essentially a post-war city with a meticulously reconstructed Old Town.
 The morning sightseeing tour includes the Royal Route and the Old Town with the Royal Castle, St John’s Cathedral, the Old Town Market Square and the Barbican.
 In the afternoon is offered an optional excursion to the Royal Lazienki Park with the Palace on the Water.
 The evening offers an optional Polish dinner at Restaurant Dawne Smaki.

 Day 7 Monday: Vilnius Vilnius is known for its more than 1.200 medieval buildings and 48 churches.
 The morning sightseeing tour includes a panoramic tour of the city and a walking tour of the Old Town with Vilnius Cathedral, Gediminas Tower, Peter and Paul Church, St. Anne’s Church, Old University and the Gates of Dawn.
 The afternoon offers an optional excursion to Trakai, the medieval capital of Lithuania, with the well preserved Trakai Castle, beautifully located on an island in Lake Galve.
-In the evening enjoy an optional folklore dinner at Restaurant Belmontas.
+In the evening enjoy an optional Lithuanian dinner at Restaurant Senoji Trobele.